pgarrison/lightdm-webkit-simple/README.md

 3. Clone this repository here, it should create a folder called `lightdm-webkit-google`
 4. Enable the theme in your `/etc/lightdm/lightdm-webkit-greeter.conf`

-### Setting your own user picture

-There are a couple of methods you can use to set your user picture in LightDM:

-- Put a `jpg` of your face in your home directory as a file called `.face`

-or

-- Add `Icon=/path/to/your/face.png` to the bottom of `/var/lib/AccountsService/users/<youraccountname>`

 ### License

-Copyright © 2014 Max Glenister moglenstar@gmail.com

 This work is free.
 You can redistribute it and/or modify it under the terms of the WTFPL (Do What The Fuck You Want To Public License), Version 2, as published by Sam Hocevar.
 See http://www.wtfpl.net/ for more details.